LeonardWalter/routedns/doc/configuration.md

 # odoh-mode allows restricting to only "proxy" mode or "target" mode.
 Default or left empty enables both modes.
 odoh-mode  = "target"

 # If enabled, the listener will also respond to regular DoH queries using the same resolver.
 When not set or false, DoH queries are ignored.
+Has no effect if odoh-mode is set to proxy
 allow-doh = true

 # TLS information